Dominic Behan

-Dominic Behan (/ˈbiːən/ BEE-ən; Doiminic Ó Beacháin; 22 October 1928 – 3 August 1989) was an Irish songwriter, singer, short story writer, novelist and playwright who wrote in Irish and English.
-He was also a socialist and an Irish republican.
+Dominic Behan (/ˈbiːən/ BEE-ən; Doiminic Ó Beacháin; 22 October 1928 – 3 August 1989) was an Irish writer, songwriter and singer from Dublin who wrote in Irish and English.
+He was a socialist and an Irish republican.
 Born into the literary Behan family, he was one of the most influential Irish songwriters of the 20th century.

 Biography

 Early life

 Behan was born in inner-city Dublin into an educated working-class family.
-His father, Stephen Behan, fought for the Irish Republican Army (IRA) in the Anglo-Irish War.
+His father, Stephen Behan, fought for the Irish Republican Army (IRA) in the Irish War of Independence.
 Dominic was the brother of Brendan Behan.
 His mother, Kathleen, a collector of songs and stories, took the boys on literary tours of the city.
 Behan's maternal uncle, Peadar Kearney, wrote "A Soldier's Song", the song the Irish National Anthem was based on.
-Another brother, Brian was also a playwright and writer.
+Another brother, Brian, was also a playwright and writer.